 Follow the links to view some examples of the diversity of Geordie art, culture & design that has and indeed still does stimulate the cultural imagination of both Geordies and the now tens of thousands of tourists who visit the region every year.

-The international architechtural recognition of Tyneside’s Tyne Bridges, the nearby Angel Of The North in Gateshead, as well as a top ten world tourism board ratings as a “party people place” all combine to help Geordieland & it’s capital city of Newcastle Upon Tyne become one of the most attractive & culturally rich areas of the United Kingdom.
+The international recognition of Tyneside’s Bridges, the nearby Angel Of The North in Gateshead, and a top ten world tourism board ratings as a “party people place”, all combine to ensure Geordieland & it’s capital city of Newcastle Upon Tyne is one of the most attractive & culturally rich areas of the United Kingdom, Europe and the world.

-The area rightly boasts of a magnificent coastline lined with long sandy beaches that stretch from South Shields on the south side of river Tyne, Tynemouth, Cullercoats & Whitley Bay on the north side of the Tyne right through to Berwick Upon Tweed on the Scottish borders.
+The area also boasts of a magnificent coastline lined with long sandy beaches stretching from North Durham, South Shields and across the river Tyne to Tynemouth, Cullercoats & Whitley Bay through Northumberland, up to Berwick Upon Tweed on the Scottish border.

-Five of these beaches currently (2010) hold Blue flag status which is awarded to coastal destinations with the highest standards of water quality, cleanliness, safety and environmental management.
+Five of these beaches have throughout the years been awarded Blue flag status, which is only awarded to coastal destinations, with the highest standards of water quality, cleanliness and safety.